HypeCheck

 Bilberry

-Also known as: Vaccinium myrtillus, European blueberry, bilberry extract, bilberry anthocyanins
+Also known as: Vaccinium myrtillus, European blueberry, whortleberry, bilberry extract

 What the Science Says

-Bilberry is a small dark European berry packed with plant pigments called anthocyanins, which act as antioxidants in the body.
-Clinical trials suggest it may modestly improve skin firmness, reduce wrinkle depth, and brighten skin tone when taken as a fermented extract over about 12 weeks.
-Early research also points to possible benefits for eye conditions like age-related macular degeneration and presbyopia, though the evidence is still limited and preliminary.
+Bilberry is a small dark European berry closely related to blueberries, packed with plant pigments called anthocyanins.
+Clinical research suggests it may improve skin firmness, reduce wrinkles, and brighten skin tone when taken as a fermented extract over about 3 months.
+Some early evidence points to potential benefits for eye conditions like age-related macular degeneration and presbyopia, though most human trials are small and short-term.

 What It Doesn't Do

-Won't lower your LDL cholesterol — a well-designed clinical trial found zero effect.
-Doesn't meaningfully improve blood sugar control in diabetics based on short-term studies.
-No proven benefit for heart disease risk factors.
-The night-vision improvement claim popular in marketing has no solid clinical backing from the provided studies.
+Won't meaningfully lower your LDL cholesterol — a well-designed crossover trial found no effect.
+Doesn't significantly improve blood sugar control in diabetics based on current short-term evidence.
+Not a proven heart disease treatment.
+Anti-cancer claims are based only on lab and animal studies, not human trials.

 Evidence-Based Benefits